Have you ever noticed black specks in your Nespresso coffee?

 I tried all the cleaning methods I mentioned above and even bought descaling cups to clean the machine’s head from the inside.

-However, I did not get rid of the black specks (they did appear less).
+However, I did not completely eliminate the black specks (they appeared less noticeable).

-If you see just a few specks now, I suggest cleaning the machine thoroughly to keep enjoying that amazing coffee at home instead of replacing it.
+If you see just a few specks now, I suggest cleaning the machine thoroughly to keep enjoying that amazing coffee at home, rather than replacing it.

 If you know you won’t be using your machine for a while, I highly recommend descaling and cleaning it completely to prevent coffee residue from building up inside.